Moarram/headline/README.md

 ## Terminal Setup
 For the continuous line above the prompt, use a font with ligatures such as [Fira Code](https://github.com/tonsky/FiraCode).

-If you want symbols, use a font that has them such as [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and assign your desired symbols to the prefix variables.
+If you want symbols, use a font that has them such as [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and include your desired symbols in `HL_CONTENT_TEMPLATE`.

 More details in **[Terminal Setup](docs/Terminal-Setup.md)**